TanishkaMarrott/Decoding-The-TOGAF-Framework/Architecture_Content_Framework.md

 ## The Architecture Content Framework

---> Provides _"a structure to organise + manage the artifacts_" that've been produced as a part of the Architecture Development Process
+--> Provides _"**a structure to organise + manage the artifacts**_" that've been produced as a part of the Architecture Development Process

 </br>